Damages in large IT projects Home

 The conclusion is that the shared database has many advantages, e.g. response time, availability and ease of maintenance.
 It could be improved by using Odata with SQL-like requests, rather than traditional specialized xml-services.
 Experience from other systems show that maintenance is vastly simplified with Odata.
 Instead of two parties having to negotiate a service, Odata allows the client party to define the services himself.
 Security and performance seem to be risks, but in practice it is not worse than the traditional approach.

 One factor Christoffer ignores, is the need for testing the integration.
 When testing a client system, special test data in the server may be needed.
-However, this data must not disturb the servers's normal operation.
+However, this data must not disturb the server's normal operation.
 The testing problem exists in both architectures.
 When reading the report, the reader should appreciate that Christoffer is almost blind.

 Download report (pdf, in Danish) See more in Danish